-The program delegate decides which grants to approve taking into account the application assessment and the availability of grant funds.
+The Minister decides which grants to approve taking into account the recommendations of the committee and the availability of grant funds.

-The program delegate's decision is final in all matters, including:
+The Minister's decision is final in all matters, including:

 - the grant approval

 - the grant funding to be awarded

 - any conditions attached to the offer of grant funding.